Tervicke/XOR_encryptor/README.md

-# Xor encryptor written in c
+# Xor encryptor/decryptor written in c
 # work in progress...